 Target medicines may include those already in the market as well as investigational candidates.
 The focus is on medicines that are not yet licensed to the MPP.

-The 2017 Prioritization Report selected five HIV and two hepatitis C compounds that, if successfully developed, could improve standard of care for people living in developing countries.
-The report notes that, given the rapid development of hepatitis C treatments, the foundation will also monitor additional HCV regimens in phase-2 clinical development.

-Newer snapshot - Target medicines may include those already in the market as well as investigational candidates.
-The focus is on medicines that are not yet licensed to the MPP.

-The 2018 Prioritization Report selected one HIV, one hepatitis C and three tuberculosis compounds that, if successfully developed, could improve standard of care for people living in developing countries.
+The 2018 Prioritisation Report selected one HIV, one hepatitis C and three tuberculosis compounds that, if successfully developed, could improve standard of care for people living in developing countries.